 The Board shall, at the time an Option is granted under this Plan, fix the exercise price at which Shares may be acquired upon the exercise of such Option provided that the minimum exercise price shall not be less than the Discounted Market Price.
 The Discounted Market Price is the Market Price of the Shares, less a discount which shall not exceed 25% if the Market Price is \$0.50 or less, 20% if the Market Price is from \$0.51 to \$2.00 and 15% if the Market Price is above \$2.00.
-Where used herein "Market Price" means, subject to certain exceptions required by the rules of the Exchange, the last daily closing price of the Shares before the issuance of the news release required to fix the price at which the securities are issued or deemed to be issued.
+Where used herein "Market Price" means, subject to certain exceptions required or permitted by the rules of the Exchange, the last daily closing price of the Shares before the issuance of the news release required to fix the price at which the securities are issued or deemed to be issued.

-Any reduction in the exercise price of an Option held by an Insider at the time of the proposed amendment shall be subject to disinterested shareholder approval.
+Any reduction in the exercise price of an Option, or the extension of the term of an Option held by an Insider at the time of the proposed amendment shall be subject to disinterested shareholder approval.